 - Evaluate the results: The last step is to evaluate the results you get from the process to determine the best possible solution.

-- Clarity: Clarity is an important standard of critical thinking.
+Clarity is an important standard of critical thinking.
 Someone may have a good idea, but the communication might be wrong and confusing.
 If words and ideas conveyed are not clear, it might create arguments instead of solving problems.
 This includes careful use of words and sentences.
 For example, when you use the word MORALITY, some people might understand it as the normal way a community or area should be, while others might interpret it in a cultural or religious way.
 Defining your terms can be of great help in the quest for clarity.

-- Precision: This is bringing every situation under your control by analyzing the wrongs and rights, or every answer and solution you have on the ground.
+This is bringing every situation under your control by analyzing the wrongs and rights, or every answer and solution you have on the ground.
 This is analyzing the problem, suggesting answers, and selecting the best possible solution.
 This is an important standard of critical thinking.

-- Accuracy: In order to get to the truth through critical thinking, you must seek accurate and adequate information.
+In order to get to the truth through critical thinking, you must seek accurate and adequate information.
 Because to arrive at the best possible solution you need to work with the right facts and information.
 It is with this information you will analyze and evaluate every idea and solution.

-- Relevance: This means how relevant are the ideas and solutions to the problem on the ground.
+This means how relevant are the ideas and solutions to the problem on the ground.
 No matter how deep and critical the thinking might be, it is useless if it is not relevant to the problem.
 Such thinking is as good as shallow thinking because it is useless.

-- Consistency: Consistency is one of the important standards of critical thinking.
+Consistency is one of the important standards of critical thinking.
 Your beliefs should be consistent.
 This means that you shouldn’t hold beliefs that are conflicting.
 This will lead to confusion and not knowing what you stand for.
 There is a popular saying that, “If you don’t stand for something, you will fall for something”.
 You can’t be on opposite sides of an opinion.
 And if you don’t have a belief that guides you, you will take every answer and solution as the right one.
 Another angle of inconsistency is believing in one thing and acting otherwise and vice versa.
 Arriving at the most suitable solutions if you are not consistent in your beliefs will be very difficult.

-- Logical Correctness: Logical correctness means drawing well-grounded conclusions from your beliefs.
+Logical correctness means drawing well-grounded conclusions from your beliefs.
 This means that the argument is reasonable, the thinking is consistent, and the answers and solutions given are drawn from the evidence provided.

-- Completeness: This means you engage in deep and rigorous thinking and evaluation, rather than shallow thoughts and superficial criticism.
+This means you engage in deep and rigorous thinking and evaluation, rather than shallow thoughts and superficial criticism.
 Completeness demands that additional views are taken into consideration, meaning that all perspectives are being considered before arriving at a particular solution.

-- Fairness: Critical thinking must be open-minded, impartial, and not biased.
+Critical thinking must be open-minded, impartial, and not biased.
 It is not one-sided or self-centered.

 All the above standards must be met for successful critical thinking.
-It is particularly important to know that critical thinking should be a way of life, because if it is not well-practiced, it might lead to making wrong and rash decisions unknowingly.
-Engage in meaningful exercises, getting yourself involved in more brain tasking exercises.
+It is particularly important to know that critical thinking should be a way of life because if it is not well-practiced, it might lead to making wrong and rash decisions unknowingly.
+Engage in meaningful exercises, getting yourself involved in more brain-tasking exercises.